f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 ----

 Nodes are the primary component of a Kubernetes cluster.
 We will talk about the two types of nodes found in every cluster.
 A *worker node* and a *leader node*.
-You will see the leader node referred to by different names, such as master node (depending on documentation), but the process is all the same.
+You will see the leader node referred to by different names, such as master node (which is being removed), but the process is all the same.
 Nodes can be bare metal, virtual machines, or even containers (used in development use cases).
 Worker nodes will run your containerized workloads while the leader nodes will handle scheduling of where workloads will be deployed, configuration and state of the cluster.

 In this course, the cluster is already set up for you.
 You will communicate with the leader node to perform all actions for this course.
 The Kubernetes specific command-line tool you'll use is *kubectl*.
-Kubectl allows you to view, configure, inspect all aspects of the cluster.
+Kubectl allows you to view, configure, and inspect all aspects of the cluster.

 Let's look at our two node types in detail.